reduxigen/Reduxigen/readme.md

 The workhorse of Reduxigen is the `action`.
 When you create an `action`, Reduxigen manages the reducer and action-creator for that `action`.

 If you're not using React, but you are using Redux, you can still use Reduxigen.
 You can load only the files you need.
-There are two distribution files: `actions`, and `connect`. `actions` contains Reduxigen's `central-reducer` and all action methods. `connect` contains the `react-redux` connection method.
+There are two distribution files: `actions`, and `connect`. `actions` contains Reduxigen's `central-reducer` and all `action` methods. `connect` contains the simplified `react-redux` `connect` method.

 ## Setup